mastaehe/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

 Options:
   --debug / --no-debug  Enable/disable verbose debugging output.
-  --version             Show the version and exit.
+  --version             Show the version and check if bonsai is up to date.
-  --help                Show this message and exit.
+  -h, --help            Show this message and exit.

 Commands:
-  configure  Authenticate with the BRAIN Server. create     Create a BRAIN and set the default BRAIN. delete     Delete a BRAIN. download   Downloads all the files related to a BRAIN. list       Lists BRAINs owned by current user. log        Display logs from remote training. push       Uploads project file(s) to a BRAIN. sims       Retrieve information about simulators. switch     Change the active configuration section.
+  configure  Authenticate with the BRAIN Server. create     Create a BRAIN and set the default BRAIN. delete     Delete a BRAIN. download   Downloads all the files related to a BRAIN. help       Show this message and exit. list       Lists BRAINs owned by current user. log        Display logs from remote training. pull       Downloads project file(s) from a BRAIN. push       Uploads project file(s) to a BRAIN. sims       Retrieve information about simulators. switch     Change the active configuration section.